 The Many Uses of Jute

 Rope: One of the oldest uses of jute is in the construction of rope.
 Like sisal and polypropylene, jute is a firmly constructed twine that can easily be twisted into rope that holds up against tremendous weight and friction.
 It’s extremely lightweight, making it ideal for carrying on long trips.
-Jute is also resistant to the effects of intense heat and sunlight.
+Jute is also resistant to the effects of intense heat.

 Home Goods: We’ve already established that jute is durable and attractive, so it should come as no surprise that these fibers are used to weave everything from lampshades to elegant rugs.
 The shiny, earth-toned texture provides a look that is natural while maintaining a minimalist elegance.
 Jute rugs are especially popular since they’re remarkably dense and yet soft to the touch.
 They can withstand a tremendous amount of foot traffic and are ideal for homes with energetic children and pets.
 The only downside is that jute is incredibly porous, so these rugs aren’t ideal for the outdoors or for extremely humid environments.

 Crafts: If you head to your favorite craft store, craft fair, or online auction, you’re likely to find jute twine sold by the spool.
 It’s amazingly versatile and affordable, making it suitable for any DIY aficionado.
 Jute has been used to create a wide range of items—think baskets, plate holders, plant holders, lighting fixtures, cutlery holders, dreamcatchers, and so much more.
 Once you get the hang of the basic threading process, you can start experimenting with your own crafts.

 Shahinur S, Hasan M, Ahsan Q, Saha DK, Saiful Isalm Md.
 Characterization on the Properties of Jute Fiber at Different Portions.
 Int J Polym Sci.
 2015;2015:1-6. doi:10.1155/2015/262348